Kazhunter/Lazy/Automation/README.md

        * sheet name represent table in Database Name
        * First row in sheet represent columns names in DB
        * each row next is record in table
+       * you will find example for excel file called 'test.xlsx'
   - Demo.py
        * you will find 2 main variables in the begining of the script
        * input_excel_path : full path for excel file